-International R&D organisations represent a specific type of research infrastructures in which the Czech Republic participates.
-As far as their typology is concerned, international R&D organisations are international research infrastructures established on the basis of public international law.
-International research infrastructures that are set up under the European Research Infrastructure Consortium (ERIC) legal framework or under national legal frameworks of their hosting countries differ from international R&D organisations only in the legal framework of their establishment.
+International R&D organisations represent a specific type of research infrastructures, which the Czech Republic participates in, being their Member State.
+As far as their typology is concerned, international R&D organisations are international research infrastructures established under public international law.
+International research infrastructures that are set up under the European Research Infrastructure Consortium (ERIC) legal framework or under national legal frameworks of their hosting countries differ from international R&D organisations only by legal framework of their establishment.
 However, their missions are the same – to operate a research infrastructure.
-While having the international legal character it provides the international R&D organisations with a number of benefits, including, inter alia, full tax exemption, freedom to adjust internal conditions or diplomatic immunity.
+The international legislative framework of establishment provides the international R&D organisations with a number of benefits, including, inter alia, full tax exemption, freedom to adjust internal conditions or diplomatic immunity.

-In addition to the memberships in the United Nations, NATO and OECD, which are implementing their internal R&D programmes as well, the Czech Republic is a Member State of the following international R&D organisations:
+In addition to the memberships in the UN (United Nations), NATO (North Atlantic Treaty Organisation) and OECD (Organisation for Economic Cooperation and Development), which are implementing their internal R&D programmes, the Czech Republic is Member State of the following 6 international R&D organisations:

 - CERN (European Organisation for Nuclear Research)